rsksmart/devportal-1.0/kb/hardhat-project-on-rsk.md

         return balances[account];
     }
 ```
-The function `balanceOf` takes an address as parameter, and then returns the current balance of that address to the caller of the function.
-The view keyword in the declaration means that the function will not modify state of contract, while the returns keyword indicate that the function will return a `uint256` value.
+The function `balanceOf` takes an address as a parameter and then returns the current balance of that address to the caller of the function.
+The view keyword in the declaration means that the function will not modify the state of the contract, while the returns keyword indicate that the function will return a `uint256` value.

 ### The updated Smart Contract